AlbertArakelyan/goldwatcher-go-desktop-app/README.md

 <hr>

-### In this repo you can find various solutions and use them in your project such as
+### In this repo you can find various solutions and use them in your projects such as

 - How to connect embedded **SQLite** DB to your Go application and do basic CRUD operations
 - How to write **SQL queries** directly in your Go application